IUDataStructuresCourse/course-web-page-fall-2022/lectures/Nov-2.md

 		  parent[v] = u
 		  stack.push(v)

-The other algorithm for DFS is recursive:
+The second algorithm for DFS is recursive:

     DFS(u, G, parent, visited) =
 	  for v in G.adjacent(u)